dmbarbour/glas/docs/GlasLang.md

 # Goals for Glas Syntax

 * First, this should be a syntax I want to program in.
+Pretty.
+Nice annotations.
+Convenient support for aggregators.
 * Implicit fixpoint per-module for module-local recursive definitions.
 * Lightweight declaration of definition 'tags' for adapters.
 * Easy access to low-level code when I want some.

 # DEPRECATED